 Power output: 78kW - 112kW (various versions)

 A "catch-all" class, with many different manufacturers building various versions of the class.
 A handful remain in service for KiwiRail, including TR 56, their oldest locomotive.
-Several locomotives are preserved on private railways.
+The class is used in smaller yards and private sidings.

 Number range: 801-810 (ADL), 851-860 (ADC)